 - Sexual coercion: the abuser may tell the abused person that it is their duty to have sex with them, they may make access to money or children conditional on having sex, or make sex conditional on behaviour, forcing the abused person to perform sexual acts they are not comfortable with.

 Financial abuse means an abuser uses money as a way of controlling the independence and freedom of the partner.
 It keeps the abused person and their children financially dependent on the abuser, and limits their means of leaving an abusive situation.
 The abuser may:

 - Control all family or household finances.

 - Not allow their partner to see bank statements, bills, or financial transactions.

 - Making their partner account for all purchases, and provide receipts.

-- Not pay bills, buy food or necessitates for the family and be irresponsible with family finances.
+- Not pay bills, buy food or necessities for the family and be irresponsible with family finances.

-- Steal or selling their partner’s belongings or taking money from them.
+- Steal or sell their partner’s belongings or take money from them.

 - Not allow their partner to have a bank account or independent income.

 - Withhold money because their partner does not want to have sex.

 © Trinity College Dublin